ewrogers/gala-docker/README.md

 ```
 $ git clone https://github.com/ewrogers/gala-docker.git
 $ cd gala-docker
+$ docker build
+$ docker build -t gala-node:1.1.0 .
 $ docker build -t gala-node:latest .
 ```

+We run the build command twice so that we have both an explicit `1.1.0` version and a `latest` alias to that.
+This allows us to rollback to previous versions if something were to go wrong when using `latest`.

 Verify the image was successfully built:

 ```
 $ docker images | grep gala
+> gala-node         1.1.0     7240420ada66   2 minutes ago      236MB
 > gala-node         latest    7240420ada66   2 minutes ago      236MB
 ```